CCISEL/connect-controller/README.md

    * `index` reserved method name, which maps to a route corresponding to the Controller's name

+Finally you may configure the `connect-controller` behavior with additional parameters passed in an optional object to the default function (e.g. `controller('./controllers', { redirectOnStringResult: true })`).
+This options `Object` can be parameterized with the following properties:
+   * `name` - the name of controller when it is loaded as a single controller instance.
+   * `redirectOnStringResult` - set this property to `true` when an action method returns a string as the path to redirect.
+   * `resultHandler` - `(res, ctx) => void` function that will handle the result of the action methods, instead of the default `res.render(...)` behavior.

 ## Installation

     $ npm install connnect-controller